🎁 Click here to get the best Holiday deals

 I lost mine kiteboarding in mid-2019 and their team gave me a sweet deal on a replacement (thank you!).
 The fact that I chose Oura again over the competition, shows my vote.

-Yes, the Oura Ring is still worth it in 2021 for most people.
+Yes, the Oura Ring is still worth it for most people.

 Overall the device is no magic bullet, but it gives me insight and accountability for each of my daily choices.
 In recent months I haven’t been as satisfied with my scores.
 I’ve been testing some promising alternatives.